How to Compress PDF Files Under 1MB Without Quality Loss

 2. Upload your PDF.
 Large image-heavy files benefit the most.

-4. Download the optimized PDF and verify clarity at 100% zoom.
+4. Download the compressed PDF and verify clarity at 100% zoom.

 How compression works (and what affects quality)